techieinyou/terraform-aws-scheduled-job/README.md

 # terraform-aws-scheduled-job
-### This Terraform module package your Nodejs/Python code and upload to Lambda, and schedule for running on specified intervals.
+This Terraform module will package your Nodejs/Python code and upload to Lambda, and schedule for running on specified intervals.

 This module is published in Terraform as **TechieInYou/scheduled-job/aws**.